rohanbatrain/knowledge-base/docs/Developement-Setup/Owned-Devices/Android/One-Plus/Kebab/Production/2023/July/production.md

 ## MSM Download tool

-You can easily find MSM by doing a simple search query on the internet.
+You can easily find MSM by doing a simple search query on the internet. or for [reference](https://onepluscommunityserver.com/list/Unbrick_Tools/)

 ## Going into EDL mode